nondejus/AwesomeUnityCommunity/README.md

 * [Piranha](https://github.com/keenanwoodall/Piranha "") - A simple tool to make rigidbodies swarm a mesh in Unity.
 * [SmoothingTest](https://github.com/keijiro/SmoothingTest "") - Critically damped spring smoothing.
 * [Grapple Effect](https://github.com/keenanwoodall/Grapple-Effect "") - An example of a simple grapple effect in Unity.
+* [LinkedListUpdateManager](https://github.com/Xerios/LinkedListUpdateManager "") - A simple script to manage updates for Unity.

 ### :wrench: Tools <a name="tools"></a>